philip-goh/unicorn_workers/README.md

 Scaling works, but the long running calls need to be monkey patchable.
 If you comment out the `eventlet.monkey_patch()` call in app.py, the requests end up being handled in a synchronous manner, 1 after the other.

+However, if we encounter CPU bound code or code that is not eventlet aware then we fall back to synchronous behaviour.

 ## Discussion